 civilian who is interned during armed conflict, occupation, or other military

-, or because he or she committed
+operation for security reasons, for protection, or because he or she committed

 an offense against the detaining power.
 CIs, unless they have committed acts